EU gives final OK to new, tougher budget rules

 While there are several procedural steps, in the end such a warning can only be rejected, and therefore the sanction process stopped, if nine out of the euro zone's 17 finance ministers vote it down twice and explain themselves in writing.

-So far, a majority of ministers had to vote in favor of penalties, rather then vote to stop them.
+So far, a majority of ministers had to vote in favour of penalties, rather than vote to stop them.

 Parliament will also be able to ask the finance minister of the country receiving the warning to explain its policies before the EU Parliament's economic affairs committee.